virgilvox/node-onedrive-unofficial/README.md

 	``npm -g install node-onedrive-unofficial``

-3. Get a **sign-in code** for your Microsoft account here:
+3. Get a **one-time sign-in code** for your Microsoft account here:

 	[https://seattle.gregedmiston.com/scratch/onedrive-auth](https://seattle.gregedmiston.com/scratch/onedrive-auth/)

-	_Want to use your own app ID for redistribution?
-Follow [these instructions](http://onedrive.github.io/auth/msa_oauth.htm#code-flow) to get a Microsoft dev id.
-See instructions below._
+	_Want to use your own app ID and sign-in page for redistribution?
+See "Advanced authentication" section near the bottom._

-4. Redeem your sign-in code to sign in.
+4. *Redeem your sign-in code using onedrive.js*

    * If you installed globally using ``npm -g``, then run: